mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 In the interests of evaluation the pedagogical possibilities of new software, hardware and coding environments, researchers frequently adopt a position as a practitioner or co-facilitator of a novel learning design a researcher of the process.
 Thus a concept of learning or processes that is dynamic and open to change is needed.

+The focus of barriers to participation and strategies to address them is covered by RQ1 using the phrase 'what contradictions arose in participation..'.
+The term contradiction is a significant in school of research known as cultural historical activity theory (CHAT).

 This chapter has already addressed the overall ethos of conducting educational research in situ, namely, in an authentic educational context.
 The chosen context here is in a new learning community which draws from informal learning networks of home educating parents.
-A

 A research process which involves participants and can be responsive and incorporate new ways of understanding learning.
 In addition, working with participants can allow contributions of novel ideas.
 Therefore

 CHAT is optimistic but realistic in the focus on the possibility of change.